dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 ### Access tokens

 Access tokens represents your authorization to access **The Resource Owner**'s information on **The Resource Server**.
 You're required to exchange your grant for an access token, which will often have an expiry time.

+{% include tweet_quote.html quote_text="Access tokens represents your authorization to access the resource owners information on the resource server" %}

 ## OAuth at Auth0